The friendly Hotel West in Patreksfjörður Village in the Westfjords of Iceland

 Remember the hotel owner, Hörður at Hotel Laki?
 He and Jóhann are very much alike.
 I love talking to such forward-thinking entrepreneurs.

-Jóhann had so many good ideas which he shared with me.
-One of them I particularly like - "Follow your birds to Iceland" directed at the foreign countries where "our" migrating birds live in wintertime.
-We always look at the migrating birds in Iceland as being ours as they spend some 5 months in Iceland for their breeding period.
-But where are they in the wintertime?
+Jóhann had so many good ideas that he shared with me.
+One of them I particularly like - "Follow your birds to Iceland" directed at the foreign countries where "our" migratory birds live in wintertime.

 The plover and the whimbrel in the Westfjords

-On my travels, in the wintertime around the world, I have come across some of "our" migrating birds and have had an "aha" moment when I realised where "my birds" live in wintertime in the warmer countries.
+On my travels, in the wintertime around the world, I have come across some of "our" migratory birds and have had an "aha" moment when I realised where "my birds" live in wintertime in the warmer countries.

 I met f.ex. the whimbrel, the one on the right in my photo above, on the beach in the Canary Islands - very far from Iceland.
-And I know that "our" Arctic tern flies all the way down to South Africa in the wintertime!

 Talking to Jóhann at Hotel West

-Jóhann Svavarsson and his wife Sigríður Björg Gísladóttir are both born and bred in Patreksfjörður but moved away to other parts of Iceland for some decades because of work.
-Jóhann worked as an Electricity Utility Director for our Icelandic power company RARIK - and stayed in the beautiful, historical Skagafjörður in the north for 35 years for work.
+Jóhann worked as an Electricity Utility Director for our Icelandic power company, RARIK, and stayed in the beautiful, historical Skagafjörður in the north for 35 years for work.

 So he is very knowledgeable about other parts of Iceland as well.
 They moved back to their birthplace and now live and work in their hotel in Patreksfjörður.